Azure/reddog-aks/README.md

 ## Architecture

-> Need to update based on AKS deployment.

 ![Architecture diagram](assets/reddog_architecture.png)

 This repository leverages bicep templates in order to execute the deployment of the Reddog applicaton and the supporting Azure Infrastructure.
 Bicep is a Domain Specific Language (DSL) for deploying Azure resources declaratively and provides a transparent abstraction over ARM and ARM templates.